BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Figuratively speaking, the brain is blind and deaf to its environment, operating exclusively within its own network.
 Strikingly, communication (**!**) operates the same way: it can only connect to further communication, never directly to physical or psychic events
 The environment---whether a consciousness, a brain, or a natural event---cannot "join the conversation."
 It can trigger communication, but it can never become part of it.
-Similarly, Luhmann argues that social systems are operationally closed.
+(Luhmann famoulsy aruges that social systems are operationally closed and that humans belong to their environment.)

-The same logic applies to consciousness, traditionally viewed as the "subject" of cognition.
+The same logic applies to consciousness {% cite luhmann:1985 %}, traditionally viewed as the "subject" of cognition.
 Psychic systems are closed loops; thoughts connect only to other thoughts, never directly to the world or to another mind.
 Consciousness can produce information (by drawing internal distinctions) only because it is wired to be *environment-indifferent*.
 Again, this succeeds not despite its insulation, but because of it---this closure prevents the environment from constantly interfering.